andisheegold/Byepervisor/README.md

 # Byepervisor
 ---
 ## Summary
 PS5 hypervisor exploit for <= 2.xx firmware.
 Two vulnerabilities and exploit chains are contained in the repo, they are independent of each other and either can be used.
-One exploit is provided mainly just for preservation (`/_old_jump_table_exploit`), only the primary exploit chain needs to be used.
+One exploit is provided mainly just for preservation (`/_old_jump_table_exploit`), only the primary exploit chain needs to be used (QA flags exploit).

 **Jump Table Exploit**